calliope-project/euro-calliope/docs/model/overview.md

-# The models
+# Model overview

-For an in-depth description of all model components and the data preprocessing steps, please read the [open-access article introducing euro-calliope in Joule](https://doi.org/10.1016/j.joule.2020.07.018).
+No matter whether you have downloaded euro-calliope's pre-builts or you have built the models yourself successfully, you will have a set of files in front of you.
+Let's make sense of these files.

-## Model files
+## File structure

-The models contain the following files.
+By default, euro-calliope is a set of three models on different spatial resolutions: continental, national, and regional.
+All files that depend on the spatial resolution are within subfolders named by the resolution.
 All files in the root directory are independent of the spatial resolution.
-All files that depend on the spatial resolution are within subfolders named by the resolution.

 ```
 ├── {resolution}                           <- For each spatial resolution an individual folder.